Carvedilol (Coreg) prescription online

 Coreg side effects

-• The side effects associated with taking Coreg are typically mild.
+The side effects associated with taking Coreg are typically mild.
 Most Coreg side effects are associated with weakness.
-Coreg has some common side effects.
-They may include:
+Coreg has a number of side effects.
+They may include

 Other side effects, which are less common but might be more severe, could include: